linspector/uplink/README.md

 ## Requirements

- - A Linux based operating system (I don't test any other OS's but Raspian is fine and a good target)
+ - A Linux based operating system (I don't test any other OS's but Raspbian is fine and a good target)
  - Git (only for installing from Git repository)
- - Python3 (running for me using 3.7.3, 3.8.5 and 3.9.7 on Linux)
+ - Python3 (running for me using 3.7.3, 3.8.5, 3.9.7 and 3.10.1 on Linux)
- - fritzconnection = 1.5.0
+ - fritzconnection >= 1.5.0 (included as submodule in the Git repository)
  - pymysql >= 0.10.1
  - sqlalchemy = 1.4.27 (not for now)
  - urwid = 2.1.2 (not for now)